yuhongSong23/yuhongSong23.github.io/_pages/services.md

     </ul>
     <h2>Academic Conference Organization</h2>
     <ul>
-        <li>Co-organizer (Program Committee) for the StableQ Workshop, Nov.
-2024.</li>
+        <li>Nov.
+2024, Co-organizer (Program Committee) for the StableQ Workshop.</li>
-        <li>Student organizer for the Symposium on Big Data and Intelligent Systems Technology, Aug.
-2023.</li>
+        <li>Aug.
+2023, Student organizer for the Symposium on Big Data and Intelligent Systems Technology.</li>
-        <li>One of student organizers for the ESWEEK International Conference, Oct.
-2022.</li>
+        <li>Oct.
+2022, One of student organizers for the ESWEEK International Conference.</li>
     </ul>
     <h2>Honors and Awards</h2>
     <ul>